matrixorigin/matrixone/docs/en/MatrixOne/Get-Started/Tutorial/SSB-test-with-matrixone.md

 Load data into related tables with this command in MatrixOne.

 ```
-load data infile '/ssb-dbgen-path/supplier.tbl ' into table supplier FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+load data infile '/ssb-dbgen-path/supplier.tbl' into table supplier FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

-load data infile '/ssb-dbgen-path/customer.tbl ' into table customer FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+load data infile '/ssb-dbgen-path/customer.tbl' into table customer FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

-load data infile '/ssb-dbgen-path/date.tbl ' into table dim_date FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

-load data infile '/ssb-dbgen-path/supplier.tbl ' into table supplier FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+load data infile '/ssb-dbgen-path/date.tbl' into table dates FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

-load data infile '/ssb-dbgen-path/part.tbl ' into table part FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+load data infile '/ssb-dbgen-path/part.tbl' into table part FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

-load data infile '/ssb-dbgen-path/lineorder.tbl ' into table lineorder FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
+load data infile '/ssb-dbgen-path/lineorder.tbl' into table lineorder FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';
 ```

 Then you can query data in MatrixOne with the created table.